ploomber/ploomber/doc/get-started/sql-pipeline.rst

 * :py:mod:`ploomber.tasks.PostgresCopyFrom` (efficient postgres data upload)

-Where to go from here
+Where To Go From Here
 ---------------------

 - :doc:`../user-guide/sql-templating` shows how to use jinja to write succinct SQL scripts